GoodMorninTech/GoodMorningTech/README.md

 #### 1. How does this work?

-It gets the important posts from New York Times, Verge & other credible sources and sends them to your email.
+It gets the important posts from BBC, The Guardian, Verge & other credible sources and sends them to your email.

 #### 2. How do I subscribe?